openaps/docs/docs/docs/Build Your Rig/step-2-wifi-dependencies.md

 !["install piBakery"](../Images/build-your-rig/pi-step5.png)

-Now you will need to [boot up your Pi and connect to it](#boot-up-your-pi-and-connect-to-it).
+Now you will need to [boot up your Pi and connect to it](#boot-up-your-pi-and-connect-to-it); continue following the directions from there.